You’re engaged to your best friend, your partner in crime, your ride or die — and now it’s time to start planning the big party!

-Now, the first thing on your mind will likely be: “How much is all of this going to cost?” and “How are we going to pay for it??”.
-But don’t panic.
-We’ve got a super powerful budget tool which estimates the costs of your wedding and breaks them down, so you have a good idea of what each part will cost.
+Now, the first thing on your mind is likely to be, “How much is all of this going to cost?”… and the second is probably, “But how are we going to pay for it?”
+But don’t panic!
+We’ve got a super powerful budget tool which uses thousands of couples’ real budgets to estimate the total cost of your wedding and then break that down so you have a good idea of exactly what each part will cost.

 Don’t know where to buy your bridesmaid dresses?
 Check out our ultimate list of the best places to get bridesmaid dresses!

 As for suits for the best man and the ushers?
 Unless they’ll be matching or require special suits, the ushers should pay for them themselves.
 If the suits need to be tailor-made, however, it’s an expense that the groom’s side should cover.

 Who pays for guest’s accommodation?
 Traditionally, each side of the family pays for their own guests’ accommodation.
 However, this really depends on what the families are comfortable with and most guests pay for their own accommodation nowadays.
 Just make sure you mention this on your information sheet!

 Who pays for the honeymoon?
 Traditionally, it’s the groom who pays for the honeymoon.
 Today, however, most couples split the cost, with many also asking for donations towards their honeymoon instead of wedding gifts.
 This is a relatively new tradition which likely stems from the fact that people are getting married later and often already live together by the time they tie the knot.
 That means they probably don’t need (or want) a new toaster or a 24-piece dinnerware set!